Violence returns to anti-government protests in Nicaragua

-MANAGUA, Nicaragua (AP) — Violence returned to protests against Nicaraguan President Daniel Ortega when riot police confronted students who had seized a university.
+MANAGUA, Nicaragua (AP) — Violence returned to protests against Nicaraguan President Daniel Ortega on Monday when riot police confronted protesters and students seized a university.

 Students demanding greater democracy and Ortega’s resignation took over the Engineering University in Managua, the capital.

-Government supporters moved to end the takeover, but anti-government protesters took the students’ side.
+Government supporters quickly gathered to end the takeover, but anti-government protesters rallied to support the students.

 The opposition demonstrators then partially set fire to the pro-government radio station Radio Ya, whose offices are located near the university.

-Police were sent to contain the protests Monday and there were reports of people injured.

 Most Read Nation & World Stories